 Mar has experience teaching art to both children and adults, including workshops for students with mental and physical disabilities.
-She taught art through a YMCA Art Enrichment Program for 10 years and currently teaches art classes with the NAZA as an enhancement Partner for the afterschool enrichment program.
+She taught art through a YMCA Art Enrichment Program for more than 10 years and currently teaches art classes with the NAZA as an enhancement Partner for the after-school enrichment program.

 Mar teaches an ongoing Printmaking Workshop on Thursday evenings at the Centennial Arts Center in Nashville.
 The class focuses on the basics of relief printing and silk screen printing.
 Techniques include mono prints, stencil, collage, wood and linoleum block printing using a professional Intaglio printing press.

 After graduating from MTSU in the mid-nineties Becca moved to rural Western North Carolina, where her husband, Mike, worked for the Park Service, and she began to discover the regional history of ceramics.
 They moved to Asheville and she began a Residency at Odyssey Center for Ceramic Arts, where she started working with and learning from some of the best potters in North America.
 She has been a working potter for 25 years and a teacher for almost as long, and remains committed to producing highly decorative, functional, high-fired stoneware and porcelain.

 Becca has been teaching regularly for many years, developing skills in conveying new information to students in a direct and interesting way.
 She has taught classes at Odyssey Center for Ceramic Arts, Asheville-Buncombe Technical Community College, as well as Arrowmont School of Arts and Crafts and John C. Campbell Folk School.